Linux always opens 2 Windows

 Because of your Windows experience, you are used to open files and applications with a double click.

-However, on some Linux versions (distributions) it is enough to click once.
+However, on some Linux versions (distributions) it is enough to click only once.
 So, I think that you have such a distribution and that is why the programs are opening twice (double click = two single clicks each opening the program or file).

 On Ubuntu, for example, you can open files with a double click like on Windows, on Puppy Linux a single click is enough.